Activists disrupt Minneapolis council meeting and call for police chief’s firing. Frey says no.

 The Minnesota Star Tribune

-Minneapolis City Council Members Robin Wonsey, left, Jeremiah Ellison and Aurin Chowdhury spoke with security officers outside of the council chambers in Minneapolis on Thursday.
+Minneapolis City Council Members Robin Wonsey, left, Jeremiah Ellison and Aurin Chowdhury spoke with security officers outside council chambers on Thursday.
 (Jerry Holt/The Minnesota Star Tribune)

-Anti-police brutality activists interrupted a Minneapolis City Council meeting Thursday to call for Police Chief Brian O’Hara’s firing, saying his department failed a Black man who begged police for help for months, to no avail, before he was finally shot in the neck by his white neighbor.
+Anti-police brutality activists interrupted a Minneapolis City Council meeting Thursday to call for Police Chief Brian O’Hara’s firing, saying his department failed a Black man who begged police for help for months to no avail, until he was finally shot in the neck by his white neighbor.

-John Sawchak, 54, is charged with shooting Davis Moturi, 34, even though three warrants had been issued for his arrest in connection with threats to Moturi and other neighbors.
+John Sawchak, 54, is charged with shooting Davis Moturi, 34, even though two warrants had been issued for his arrest in connection with threats to Moturi and other neighbors.

 Activists showed up at the council meeting and asked for time to talk about the case.
 Instead, the council recessed and activists took the podium and castigated the city for failing Black people, even as state and federal officials are forcing the police department into court-sanctioned monitoring because of past civil rights violations.